LoanDB/loanpy/README.rst

 Citation
 --------

-If you use LoanPy in your research or project, please cite the following:
+If you use loanpy in your research or project, please cite the following:

 Viktor Martinović.
-(2022).
-LoanPy.
+(2022). loanpy.
 Zenodo. https://doi.org/10.5281/zenodo.6628976

 BibTex: